chef-boneyard/chef-web-docs-2016/includes_slides/includes_slides_demo_image.rst

 ..
 Images like these with text are better in includes for abstraction

-This is also a test
+This is also a test:

 .. image:: ../../images/rubocop_output_slides.png